datacite/undercoat/content/_index.md

 A design system is more than just a collection of design assets - it is a comprehensive approach to creating consistent, user-friendly interfaces for DataCite's web services.
 By using a design system, we can ensure that our designs are cohesive, efficient, and adaptable.

+Datacite's design system is our single source of truth (SSOT) for resources, components, and design guidelines.
+Undercoat pulls in components from Undercoat UI, which are in turn used within the product.
+Our Undercoat UI kit is used as a reference for building SSOT components, but is not the SSOT itself.

 The Components of Undercoat include a range of design elements, such as colors, typography, buttons, and forms, as well as more complex components such as navigation menus and data visualizations.

 But the benefits of using a design system go beyond just having a set of pre-defined design elements.
 By having a standardized design language, our teams can save time and effort in the design and development process, and focus on creating innovative solutions that meet the needs of our users.